yasir2000/openwrt-oldwiki-md/CompilingUnderCygwin.rst

 This is still a work in progress.
 To date, I do not believe that the complete image has been build under Cygwin.
 I can get past the toolchain build, so that you can cross-compile your programs.

 === Setup cygwin ===
  * Obviously we need [http://www.cygwin.com/ Cygwin].
-Required packages are at least gcc, vim, wget, unzip, ncurses-devel, perl, patch and make.
+Required packages are at least tar, sed, flex, gcc, vim, wget, unzip, ncurses-devel, perl, patch and make.

  * In Cygwin, make sure that /bin or /usr/bin comes before Windows.
 This defaults for some, not for others.
 You can verify this with "which find":
 {{{